|

 distribution of the sanitizing chemicals and makes algae

 problems less likely.
-The Circulator is an easy-to-install
+The Pool Circulator is an easy-to-install

 device that will dramatically improve circulation and